-In March 2010, the Compensation Committee approved an award of restricted common stock to the Chief Executive Officer.
-In December 2010, the Chief Executive Officer recommended and the Compensation Committee approved an award of restricted common stock to the newly promoted Named Executive Officers (excluding the Chief Executive Officer).
-The restricted common shares vest ratably over five-years.
-In approving the restricted common stock awards, the Compensation Committee took into consideration the executive's historical performance and contributions, total ownership levels and the value of equity delivered historically, the below-market positioning of the executives' base salaries, the executives' recent promotions, and the company's desire to retain the executives by providing a meaningful long-term incentive award to each executive which is aligned with shareholder interests.
-The magnitude of the awards combined with a five-year vesting period effectively serve as a retention vehicle.
+Subsequent to December 31, 2012, the Compensation Committee approved an award of 20,000 restricted common shares to Ms. Simpson as part of bonuses but related to services provided in 2012.
+These shares will vest on June 1, 2016.
+In approving the restricted common stock awards, the Compensation Committee took into consideration the executive's historical performance and contributions, total ownership levels and the value of equity delivered historically, the below-market positioning of the executives' base salaries and the company's desire to retain the executives by providing a meaningful long-term incentive award to each executive which is aligned with stockholder interests.
+The magnitude of the awards combined with a future vesting date effectively serves as a retention vehicle.